The National Data Opt Out

 So how do I set, check, or update my National Data Opt Out status?

 If you had previously requested a Type 2 objection to be in force, via the surgery, then this will have automatically have set your NDOO status to “do not allow”.
-You will receive a letter from NHS Digital, confirming this, in due course.
-Any children aged 13yrs or over will receive their own letter as well.
+You should have received a letter from NHS Digital, confirming this, in due course.
+Any children aged 13yrs or over will have received their own letter as well.

-It is not possible to directly view, set or change your NDOO status at your GP surgery, although you set it indirectly by expressing a Type 2 objection to your GP surgery – but only until October 2018.
+It is no longer possible to directly view, set or change your NDOO status at your GP surgery.

-Anyone aged 13yrs or over can set their NDOO status via an online service at www.nhs.uk/your-nhs-data-matters
+Anyone aged 13yrs or over can set their NDOO status via the official NDOO website.

-Anyone aged 12yrs or younger, or if you are acting on behalf of another individual (i.e. as a proxy, perhaps with lasting power of attorney authority) cannot do this online but will have to ring 0300 330 9412 instead (or via other so-called “non-digital” methods).
+Anyone aged 12yrs or younger, or acting on behalf of another individual (i.e. as a proxy, perhaps with lasting power of attorney authority), cannot do this online but will have to ring 0300 303 5678, or by printing off a form and posting it.

 Where can I find more information about sharing my medical information?